Introduction

 On the ER diagram other than the source table there is an arrow icon on the other tables on the top right.

-When this button is clicked the detail page of the respective table is opened and the Data Model Tab is shown:
+When this button is clicked the detail page of the respective table is opened and the Data Model Tab is displayed:

 Grid View